mlswg/mls-protocol/draft-ietf-mls-protocol.md

 injected.
 This ensures that even when a PSK is used multiple times, the value used as an input into the key schedule is different each time.

-Upon receiving a Commit with a `PreSharedKey` proposal or a GroupSecrets object with the `psks` field set, the receiving Client includes them in the key schedule in the order listed in the Commit, or in the `psks` field, respectively.
+Upon receiving a Commit with a PreSharedKey proposal or a GroupSecrets object with the `psks` field set, the receiving client includes them in the key schedule in the order listed in the Commit, or in the `psks` field, respectively.
-For resumption PSKs, the PSK is defined as the `resumption_psk` of the group and epoch specified in the `PreSharedKeyID` object.
+For resumption PSKs, the PSK is defined as the `resumption_psk` of the group and epoch specified in the PreSharedKeyID object.
 Specifically, `psk_secret` is computed as follows:

 ~~~ tls-presentation